i3inary/bitcoin.org-vagrant-jekyll-box/README.md

 ### 2. Clone the Bitcoin.org Website Source Code

-Now you will fork a fresh copy of the current [bitcoin.org repository](https://github.com/bitcoin/bitcoin.org.git) with your Github account and clone your new forked repository into the vagrant.
-This step is outlined in detail
+Now you will fork a fresh copy of the current [bitcoin.org repository](https://github.com/bitcoin/bitcoin.org.git) with your Github account and clone your new forked repository into the *bitcoin.org-vagrant-jekyll-box* directory.
+This step is outlined in detail here on the [bitcoin.org README](https://github.com/bitcoin/bitcoin.org#working-with-github).

 *You should already be inside the bitcoin.org-vagrant-jekyll-box directory*

-    git clone https://github.com/Airbitz/bitcoin.org.git bitcoin.org # this should be your forked version cd bitcoin.org
+    git clone https://github.com/GITHUB_USERNAME/bitcoin.org.git bitcoin.org # this should be your forked version of the officel bitcoin.org repo cd bitcoin.org
     git remote add upstream https://github.com/bitcoin/bitcoin.org.git